hkbertoson/hkbertoson/README.md

 ## I'm a Husband, Father and Developer!

-- 🔭 I’m currently working on a Job Listing Website.
+- 🔭 I’m currently working on a #100DaysOfCode.
 - 🌱 I’m currently learning everything 🤣
 - 📫 How to reach me: Email me @ Hunterkylebertoson@gmail.com
 - ⚡ Biggets Fear: I am afraid of heights.